sknetwork-team/scikit-network/docs/reference/topology.rst

 Topology
 ********

-Standard algorithms related to graph topology.
+Algorithms for the analysis of graph topology.

-Most algorithms are adapted from SciPy_.

 Structure
 ---------